 But the change was worthwhile.

-Likewise, with my sleep - this required a lot of discipline.
+Likewise, changing my sleep habits required a lot of discipline.
 My sleep never recovered from my bodybuilding days.
-But the more I learnt about sleep, the more I realised it was so darn important for health.
+But the more I learned about sleep, the more I realized it was so darn important for health.

-Today I sleep extremely well.
-My Oura Ring reveals over 30% of deep sleep a night.
-I wake up feeling refreshed, instead of groggy.
+Today, I sleep extremely well.
+My Oura ring reveals over 30% deep sleep a night.
+I wake up feeling refreshed instead of groggy.

-Another solids night sleep with my Oura Ring wearable.
-No wakings, and 3 hours of deep sleep!
+Another solid night's sleep with my Oura ring wearable: no wakings and three hours of deep sleep!

-In fact, I learnt so much about sleep that I ended up building a program to share all this info with others.
+In fact, I learned so much about sleep that I ended up building a program to share all this info with others.
 You can learn more about that HERE.

-With this newfound health, I decided to enter the 3 day, 9 event Real Fit competition at Paleofx.
-One of the worlds biggest natural health conferences.
+With this newfound health, I decided to enter the three-day, nine-event Real Fit competition at PaleoFX®, one of the world's biggest natural health conferences.

-To many peoples amazement (especially mine), I won this event.
-Beating serious athletes from all corners of the world.
+To many people's amazement (especially mine), I won this event!
+I beat serious athletes from all corners of the world.